microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 * **ios** - For details, see [Bundle](https://developer.apple.com/documentation/foundation/bundle) and [Required, localizable, and editable properties](https://help.apple.com/itunes-connect/developer/#/devfc3066644).
 * **msa** – Sign in to the [Application registration portal](https://apps.dev.microsoft.com).
 You can view the App ID/client ID for any of your apps.
 Both Live SDK (hex values) and Converged app IDs (GUIDs) are supported.

-### Step 3: Configure support for Microsoft Account or Azure Active Directory
+### Step 3: Configure support for Microsoft account or Azure AD
-To enable cross-device experiences, your app users must login with either a Microsoft Account or an Azure Active Directory account.
-You will provide the app ID / client IDs used to support authentication in your apps powered by Project Rome APIs as part of the cross-device app configuration stored in your externally hosted JSON file to enable cross-platform support.
-You can provide up to ten instances.
+To enable cross-device experiences, your app users must sign in with either a Microsoft account or an Azure AD account.
+You will provide the app ID/client IDs to support authentication as part of your cross-device app configuration to enable cross-platform support.
+You can provide up to 10 instances.

-*Example:*
 ```[
 {"platform":"windows_universal", "application":"Microsoft.Contoso_8wekyb3d8bbwe"},
 {"platform":"windows_win32", "application":"DefaultBrowser_NOPUBLISHERID!Microsoft.Contoso.Default"},